Shadrack Sibiya Accuses the MK Party’s David Skosana of Working With General Nhlanhla Mkhwanazi

 Committee chairperson responds to Sibiya’s concerns

-After raising his concerns, Sibiya asked committee chairperson, Soviet Lekganyane, for some sort of protection.
+After raising his concerns, Sibiya asked the committee chairperson, Soviet Lekganyane, for protection.
 Lekganyane said it was a legitimate concern and, therefore, advised the Deputy National Commissioner to decide whether he wanted to respond to certain questions or not.
 The decision did not sit well with the MK Party, which once again noted that Skosana did not open a case against Sibiya in his personal capacity but on behalf of the party.

 Read also